yhyang201/verl/recipe/sppo/README.md

 ## Reproduce the Experiment

-Note that we evaluate the performance of SPPO on MATH dataset.
-We gain 65.6 on MATH dataset after 20 epochs from the start point of 46.6 with Qwen2.5-7B-Instruct, roughly ranking top 20 on the [MATH leaderboard](https://paperswithcode.com/sota/math-word-problem-solving-on-math).
+We evaluate the performance of SPPO on the MATH dataset.
+Starting from an initial score of 46.6 with Qwen2.5-7B-Instruct, we achieve a score of 65.6 after 20 epochs of training, placing our model approximately in the top 20 on the [MATH leaderboard](https://paperswithcode.com/sota/math-word-problem-solving-on-math).
+It's important to note that veRL's internal evaluation metrics may not perfectly align with the official evaluation methodology for Qwen2.5-7B-Instruct.
+Therefore, for consistency and fair comparison, we report only the results based on veRL's evaluation framework.

 ```
 cd verl